What Makes Radix Unique?

 Radix therapists work with the life force through talking, movement, breath, touch, vision, and sound to achieve healing and growth and to help people realize their full potential.

-During their training, along with the 3 years of theoretical work, practice and supervision, Radix Body Centered Psychotherapists do a minimum of 150 hours of their own personal Radix work.
-Radix training is rare in its demand for ongoing, deep and comprehensive personal work.
-This gives the practitioner an ability to be fully present with their clients, no matter what the issues are or what is being felt or expressed.
-Because of this high standard of training and personal work, Radix practitioners are comfortable with and able to work effectively with emotion and recognise the role and purpose of doing so.
+During their training, along with the in-depth theoretical learning and conducting a practice with ongoing supervision, Radix Practitioners do a minimum of 150 hours of their own personal Radix work.
+Radix training is rare in this demand for ongoing, deep and comprehensive personal work.
+This enables the practitioner to be fully present with their clients, no matter what the issues are or what is being felt or expressed.

-With the focus on the life force or radix, the Radix psychotherapist is fundamentally working on the health and strength of the individual.
-This empowers the client to take charge of their life.
-For this reason, Radix practitioners are reluctant to ‘diagnose’ using labels, preferring to look at what the client is struggling with in their feelings, behaviour or thinking.
-This helps the client make sense of their process, which informs them of how to change and grow.
+With this focus the Radix therapist is fundamentally empowering the client to take charge of their life.
+For this reason, Radix practitioners are reluctant to ‘diagnose’ using labels.
+Emphasis is more on how the client is struggling in their feelings, behavior or thinking.
+This assists the client to make sense of their process and to make informed choices of how to change and grow based on their experiential learning.